pankleks/pm2-health/README.md

 Apps health monitor and mail notification module for pm2

 It can:
-* Monitor events (like app crash, restart etc) and send mail with logs as attachement
+* Monitor events (like app crash, restart etc.) and send mail with logs as attachement
 * Monitor PMX probes defined in apps and send mail with alerts when value hits treshold

 ## Configuration